Benendead/Projects/Progress_Log.md

 02/05/2019: 1h - Reformatting old code to transpose octaves up/down, shifting the dataset to fit within the fewest possible notes, and I wrote an overview of the varied melody encodings previous works have used.

 02/06/2019: 1h - Formatting code for melodies with both piano roll and 18-bit encodings.
 Also developed a few preliminary methods to ensure that my encodings are robust/correct.
 Maybe time to put these in .csv and then Keras soon?

+02/07/2019: 1h - Added code to export to .csv for everything except the dataframe-organized data.
+May want to consider revamping all code to directly export to dataframes, but for now adding the names lists is progress enough.
+Exporting soon!

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m